omkar2811/Intrusion-Detection-RPI/README.md

-# Intrusion Detection of a person at door using RPI and AWS Rekognition API
+# Smart Door-Lock System using RPI and AWS Rekognition API

 Recognition of person using face recognition system, using raspberry pi camera module,deploying the data over AWS cloud computing platform.